Townsville? How, What, Where?

 Why should teachers attend?

-- Hear stories from classrooms and have the time to network with peers.
+- Share stories from the classroom and have the time to network with peers.

 - Discover solutions to curriculum and networking issues in education